Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial single-ion anisotropy: Vector chirality

 \subsection{CPD-CVBS, CPD-CSHD boundaries}

-Analogous to the pseudo $1$st-order PD-SHD transition mentioned in Subsec.~\ref{subsec:PDvsSHD}, the edge and no-edge states of CPD, CSHD, and CVBS phases can be adiabatically connected separately.
+Analogous to the PD-SHD crossover mentioned in Sec.~\ref{subsec:PDvsSHD}, the edge and no-edge states of CPD, CSHD, and CVBS phases can be adiabatically connected separately.
 Therefore, on the CPD-CSHD and CPD-CVBS boundary lines, the dimerization strength $\lvert \mathcal{D} \rvert$ disappear.
 It follows that these three phases can be divided by two lines where $\lvert \mathcal{D} \rvert =0$.
 In Fig.~\ref{fig:Phasediagram}, we use the non-edge states to determine the zero-dimerization lines when the truncated bond dimension $m=800$ is applied.
-Two things are noticed: (\textbf{i}) the CPD-CSHD border is the extension of the PD-SHD transition line for a slight growth of $J_2$, while the border accelerates the increasing along the $D$-axis when $J_2 \gtrsim 0.5$. (\textbf{ii}) The extrapolation of the CPD-CVBS border to the limit of $D=0$ also hits the PD-floating transition point $J_2 \simeq 0.55$.
+Two things are noticed: (\textbf{i}) the CPD-CSHD border is the extension of the PD-SHD crossover line for a slight growth of $J_2$, while the border accelerates the increasing along the $D$-axis when $J_2 \gtrsim 0.5$. (\textbf{ii}) The extrapolation of the CPD-CVBS border to the limit of $D=0$ also hits the PD-floating transition point $J_2 \simeq 0.55$.

 Moreover, in the CPD phase region, $\lvert \mathcal{D} \rvert$ is extremely weak, and it remains challenging to determine whether a pure chiral phase exists even using the most advanced techniques.
+In the large-$D$ limit, the vector chiral order may persist due to the anisotropy parameter $\Delta_\text{eff} = 0.25$ being much smaller than one~\cite{nersesyan_1998_910_Incommensurate, hikihara_2001_174430_Groundstate} in the effective spin-$1/2$ $J_1$-$J_2$ $XXZ$ model as long as $J_2/J_1$ remains sufficiently large.
+In that case, the CPD phase may end up before the ground state enters the CSHD phase region in the large-$D$ limit.